chetchopra/IsItWorthIt-BackEnd/README.md

 # IsItWorthIt BackEnd

-This is a Rails API made for the IsItWorthIt App which can be found at LINK
+This is a Rails API made for the IsItWorthIt App which can be found at https://chetchopra.github.io/IsItWorthIt/

 ## Usage
 1. Clone the repo